WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 } );
 ```

+That's it!
 In conclusion, this approach is useful when you want to control all the types of your store and you don't mind writing them by hand.

 ## Typing the local context